Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 Add a <base> tag in <head>

-The simplest possible permanent fix.
-One line at the top of <head>, and every relative URL on the page resolves against your domain instead of whatever host happens to be rendering the HTML:
+The simplest permanent fix.
+One line near the top of <head>, and every document-level relative URL resolves against your domain instead of whatever host happens to be displaying the HTML:

 html